eth-protocol-fellows/protocol-studies/docs/wiki/EL/RLP.md

 ## Overview

-Recursive Length Prefix (RLP) is a core serialization protocol used within the Ethereum network to encode data.
-It is designed to serialize structured data, encompassing everything from transaction data to the entire state of the blockchain.
+Recursive Length Prefix (RLP) is a core serialization protocol used within the execution layer to encode data.
+It is designed to serialize data to produce a structure readable by all client software.
+It is used for everything from transaction data to the entire state of the blockchain.
 This wiki page explores the internals of RLP, its encoding/decoding rules, tools available and its role in Ethereum's functionality.

 ## Understanding Data Serialization in Ethereum